 But the phenomenal growth and success was not without peril and hardship.
 In 1970 the company was now known as Continental Telephone Corporation had assets topping $1 billion, and sales volume had risen to $120 million.
 Aside from its dominating telephone business, the company's activities by that time had grown to include cable television systems, directory publishing, equipment leasing, and data services.

-The president of the company at the time was Philip J. Lucier, 49, one of Charles Wohlstetter's founding partners.
+The president of the company at the time was Phillip J. Lucier, 49, one of Charles Wohlstetter's founding partners.
 Mr. Lucier an exemplary executive, a respected man in business, in his church and, the father of eleven children.

 It was a hot, humid day in St. Louis on July 24th 1970 when Mr. Lucier and two company vice-presidents, James Robb and James Napier decided to have lunch at the St. Louis Club in the Calyton business district of suburban St. Louis.